evazangerle/evazangerle.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Eva is an assistant professor at the Department of Computer Science at the University of Innsbruck, Austria.
-She was awarded the habilitation degree (venia docendi) in Computer Science in 2023 (title of thesis: "Recommender Systems for Music Retrieval Tasks").
-Her primary scientific interests focus on (context-aware) recommender systems and user modeling aspects of music information retrieval tasks.
-She earned her Ph.D. from the University of Innsbruck in the field of recommender systems for collaborative social media platforms.
-During her postdoc, she did short-term research stays at Ritsumeikan University in Kyoto, Japan (funded by a Postdoctoral Fellowship for Overseas Researchers from the Japan Society for the Promotion of Science), Freie Universität Berlin, Germany (funded by the Global Faculty Program of Freie Universität) and Johannes-Kepler-Universität Linz, Austria.
+She recently was awarded the habilitation degree (venia docendi) in Computer Science in 2023 (title of thesis: "Recommender Systems for Music Retrieval Tasks").

+In 2013, Eva earned her Ph.D. from the University of Innsbruck, focusing on recommender systems for collaborative social media platforms.
+She has expanded her research horizons by undertaking short-term research stays at Ritsumeikan University in Kyoto, Japan, Freie Universität Berlin, Germany, and Johannes Kepler University Linz, Austria.

+Eva's primary scientific interests revolve around the field of recommender systems, particularly their evaluation and user modeling, particularly within the domain of music information retrieval.

+Eva has been honored with the Women in RecSys Best Journal Paper of the Year award in both 2022 and 2023.
+Eva is one of the organizers of the PERSPECTIVES workshop series "Perspectives on the Evaluation of Recommender Systems".

-Eva is also co-author of a book on MySQL (currently in it's 3rd edition).
-For more information on the book, visit <a href="https://www.rheinwerk-verlag.de/mysql_3843/">Rheinwerk Verlag</a> (the publisher) or the <a href="https://www.mysqladmin.at/">book's website </a>.
+In addition to her scholarly endeavors, Eva is also a co-author of a book on MySQL, which is currently in its third edition.